BlaisProteomics/mzStudio/README.md

-# mzStudio (current version 1.0.14, 2017-08-25)
+# mzStudio (current version 1.0.15, 2017-08-28)
 The mzStudio Proteomic Mass Spectrometry Analysis Tool

 Recent additions:
   * Do you use Onenote?
 Onenote links can now be pasted into SpecStylus!
+(See wiki SpecStylus section)
   * Can now open files from Thermo Quantiva

 ![mzStudio](http://blaispathways.dfci.harvard.edu/graph/tutorial_data/101.png)